Why we think e-bikes are something everyone should experience.

 What is an e-bike?
 Any bicycle (or tricycle!) that has a motor and a battery designed to help make pedaling easier.

 But what about those bikes with a motor in the wheel?
-Hub drive is an older technology that is effectively obsolete, especially for bikes designed for transportation.
+Hub drive is an older technology that isn't as robust or capable as mid-drive.
+Especially for bikes designed for transportation.
 Hub motors do have some applications for accessibility because you can add a throttle.
 However, they add unnecessary complexity and maintenance issues compared to mid-drive, and don’t perform nearly as well, either.
 For the purposes of carrying load (as in cargo applications) they’re poorly suited to the task, acting more like a rabbit pulling a sled than a draft horse pulling your family carriage.

 How fast can I go?
 E-bikes in Canada can be assisted up to 32 km/h (20 mph).
 This means you can pedal the bike faster up to 32 km/h with assistance, but the motor cuts out if you want to pedal faster.
-In Europe, motors are limited to 25 km/h, which is a much more comfortable speed, and allows for longer battery life.
+In Europe, motors are limited to 25 km/h, which is a much more comfortable speed for mixing with assisted cycles, and allows for longer battery life.

 These bikes are expensive, are they built to last?
 Unlike companies that exclusively sell online, e-bikes from your LBS offer warranties and support for your transportation investment.
-Warranty from Gazelle with a Bosch motor: 2 years on bike components (excluding things designed to wear, like brake pads), 2 years battery and motor, 10 years on frame.
+A typical warranty for a Bosch-based E-Bike: 2 years on bike components (excluding things designed to wear, like brake pads), 2 years battery and motor, 10 years on frame.
 Replacement parts are easy to come by, and are stocked by most bike stores.

 What about theft?
 How do I secure my ride?
 Good quality locks are important, but more important is insurance.
 Insurance is typically provided through your home policy: talk to your broker to ensure you have enough coverage (usually in the ballpark of $10/month).